jarrah31/Google-StreetView-Publish-WebGUI/README.md

 ## Python Virtual Environment Setup Guide

-This README provides instructions on how to set up a Python virtual environment (venv) on macOS and Windows.
+This section provides instructions on how to set up a Python virtual environment (venv) on macOS and Windows.

 ### macOS